Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/start-here/5-known-issues.md

 (1) Do not create VPC PrivateLink Endpoints for AWS Services with a security group that excludes Combine server access.
 The Combine Team can help determine what security group rules are needed.

-(2) As noted on the [EKS Emulation] page the EKS Security Group will have to allow Combine server access as well.
+(2) As noted on the [Troubleshooting - EKS](/Combine-AWS/start-here/troubleshooting-eks) page the EKS Security Group will have to allow Combine server access as well.

 # Known Limitations